The Evolving Digital News Environment

 High-quality independent journalism informs and engages the public, debunks misinformation, brings together communities, and holds the powerful to account.
-As the biggest investors in journalism in the UK, news media publishers are the powerhouses for journalistic content, often setting the news agenda for others follow, providing a significant contribution to our democratic society.
+As the biggest investors in journalism in the UK, news media publishers are the powerhouses for journalistic content, often setting the news agenda for others to follow, providing a significant contribution to our democratic society.

 Yet, although the explosion of digital has enabled news media titles to take their journalism to more people than ever before, publishers have to date been unable to realise the fair commercial value of their content online.
 Multiple studies including the Cairncross report and the Competition and Market Authority’s review of the online advertising marketplace have stated unequivocally that the stranglehold the tech platforms have on online advertising is causing publishers to miss out on their fair share of revenues.